flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 From the developer's standpoint, some updates enhanced the APIs by adding more functions and correcting existing ones.
 Games were therefore strongly tied to the system version they were developed for, and users would have to update to play newer games.
 However, new updates were always backwards compatible, so an old game should never break on an updated system (in theory).

 From the user's perspective, some updates brought new services, like a web browser, RSS reader and so forth.
-After the release of the Playstation 3, many online applications were ported to the PSP, such as the 'Playstation Store' and 'Remote Play'.
+After the release of the PlayStation 3, many online applications were ported to the PSP, such as the 'PlayStation Store' and 'Remote Play'.

 ## Games